veeto

 Key Takeaways

-• Establishes a new dental program to reduce reliance on sedation for patients with developmental disabilities.
+• Establishes a new dental program to reduce the need for sedation in treating patients with disabilities by 2027.

-• Requires California dental schools to train providers and implement teledentistry systems by July 2027.
+• Requires state dental schools to train providers and implement teledentistry systems at 10 regional centers.

-• Mandates annual reporting to track program effectiveness and patient outcomes.
+• Mandates annual reporting to track program effectiveness in improving dental care access.

 Summary

 Assembly Member Arambula's proposal to establish the Oral Health for People with Disabilities Technical Assistance Center Program aims to reduce reliance on sedation and general anesthesia in dental care for individuals with developmental and intellectual disabilities.
-The Department of Developmental Services would contract with a California public dental school by July 2027 to administer the program, with the option to partner with other accredited dental institutions.
+The program, to be implemented by July 2027, requires the Department of Developmental Services to contract with a California public dental school or college to coordinate specialized dental services through regional centers.

 Key Dates